FRI – Foreningen for kjønns- og seksualitetsmangfold

 The status of Norwegian Roma is specific in that they are currently one of only two Roma groups officially recognised as national minorities.
 Having been launched in mid-2021, the research on sexual orientation, gender diversity and wellbeing shows that the proportion of persons who identify as members of an ethnic minority is actually higher among binary, transgender people than among the general population.
 This also applies to those who identify as Romani (the second group of Roma) and Roma/Tatar.

-Given these specifics and historical development, the problems faced by LGBT+ Roma are identical to those in the Czech Republic, Slovakia and Hungary.
+Given these specifics and historical development, the problems faced by LGBTQ+ Roma are identical to those in the Czech Republic, Slovakia and Hungary.
 This community can be described as invisible even in the Norwegian context, both within the Roma community and the larger LGBTQ+ community.

 Their vulnerability is exacerbated by the fact that sexual orientation and gender identity remain a cultural and religious taboo.
 Their closed community way of life limits their self-determination, awareness and knowledge about, for example, forms of support and help available from the majority Norwegian society.
-LGBT+ Roma are mistrustful of the institutional help system.
+LGBTQ+ Roma are mistrustful of the institutional help system.
 Their social isolation or limited social contact with the wider community increases the risk of exclusion from the family and community.
-These problems also include discrimination affecting the LGBT+ community as such and anti-gypsyism.
+These problems also include discrimination affecting the LGBTQ+ community as such and anti-gypsyism.